stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 <a class="anchor" name="account-store-mapping-update"></a>
 ### Update An Account Store Mapping

-Call the `save` method on an accountStoreMapping when you want to change one or more specific application attributes.
+Call the `save` method on an accountStoreMapping when you want to change one or more of the account store mapping's attributes.
 Unspecified attributes are not changed, but at least one attribute must be specified.

 **Updatable Application Attributes**